 Sewerage

-Sewerage means all the components of a system to collect, transport and treat sewage (including pipes, pumps, tanks etc.).
+Sewerage means all the components of a system to collect, transport and treat sewage (including pipes, pumps, tanks etc).
 In the context of W&S knowledge standard, sewerage means service requests related to sewerage such as new sewer connection, sewer disconnection, etc.

-Water & sewerage
+Water and sewerage